Getting Proven Support for Cannabis and Psychosis at Catalina

 You may struggle with some of these withdrawal symptoms even if you do not end up diagnosed with psychotic disorders.
 Psychotic symptoms can present during cannabis withdrawal syndrome without necessarily indicating that an individual has a mental illness of any kind.

 It is important to be under the care of a medical team that understands the intricacies associated with cannabis use and associated psychotic symptoms.
+While overdose from marijuana at a physical level is nearly impossible, it is increasingly easy to face psychological crises due to highly potent cannabis products.
 Sometimes, first-episode psychosis can surface in the aftermath of too much THC and could indicate a larger problem.
-It is difficult to determine if the issue will be ongoing without proper monitoring.
+It is difficult to determine if the issue will continue without proper monitoring.

 Why Does Cannabis Withdrawal Cause Psychosis?